Primum non nocere

 First, do no harm -Latin proverb

 If thinking of virtual reality (VR), we perceive it as only the potential for entertainment, we are definitely right.
 On the other hand, we are wrong if we associate entertainment only with the game industry.
-Today, such sectors as retail, education, health care, military, engineering or real estate use different forms of entertainment for learning purposes.
+Today, such sectors as retail, education, health care, military, engineering, or real estate use different forms of entertainment for learning purposes.

 If we are innovative, we can introduce VR goggles to our professional training plans, and thus, not only improve our employees’ skills but also become more competitive on the market.
-One may wonder if we could talk about entertainment in case of the medical industry, especially within the areas of rehabilitation, dealing with mental health problems and physical disabilities.
+One may wonder if we could talk about entertainment in the case of the medical industry, especially within the areas of rehabilitation, dealing with mental health problems, and physical disabilities.